ContextMapper/contextmapper.github.io/_docs/faqs.md

 Just create a file with the file extension **cml** (Context Mapping Language).
 Take a look at our example to get an idea how it looks like: [https://github.com/ContextMapper/context-mapper-examples](https://github.com/ContextMapper/context-mapper-examples)

 ### Which DDD Patterns are supported by CML?
 Have a look at our [CML Reference - Introduction](/docs/language-reference/) page.
-There you will find all patterns supported by CML.
+You will find all patterns supported by CML there.

 ### Which combinations of Strategic DDD Patterns are allowed?
 Have a look at the page [Language Semantic Model](/docs/language-model/) which introduces the semantic model of our DSL and lists the implemented semantic checkers.